-These patches can suggest that your turf is either dead and therefore, not coming back, or perhaps dormant, which is a natural protection mechanism in order to withstand harsh weather changes.
+These patches suggest that your turf is either dead and, therefore, not coming back, or perhaps dormant, a natural protection mechanism to withstand extreme weather changes.

 Differentiating between dead and inactive patches can be hard work.
-So, with this in mind, here are 4 easy ways to not only understand but also improve what is happening with your yard.
+So, with this in mind, here are four easy ways to understand and improve what is happening with your yard.

-Achieving a perfectly manicured and vibrant yard can seem like a lot of hard work.
-Throw in the fact that greenery can die or become dormant at any time and it seems downright stressful.
-However, with these 4 easy tips, it’s never been easier to enjoy your garden.
+Achieving a perfectly manicured and vibrant yard can seem like hard work.
+Throw in the fact that greenery might die or become dormant at any time and can create a lot of green waste, this just makes it seem downright stressful.
+However, with these four easy tips, enjoying your garden has never been easier.

 1. Pull out the grass